-Al Gullon, a Canadian researcher with many years of international experience, identifies a compelling and predictable world-wide relationship between economic well-being and accident rates, and I hope to include much of his analysis, or links to it, here by late March 2013.
+Al Gullon, a Canadian researcher with many years of international experience, identifies a compelling and predictable world-wide relationship between economic well-being and accident rates, and I hope to include much of his analysis, or links to it.

 It has long been clear – see my own graphs on this web site for confirmation – that accident rates slow in difficult economic times, and increase on good times.
-Al Gullon has pointed out however that this effect is far greater than could be accounted for my changes in traffic volume alone.
-The explanation lies in the reality that a very high proportion of accidents happen because of momentary loss of concentration – AMPS, the Absent Minded Professor Syndrome.
+Al Gullon has pointed out however that this effect is far greater than could be accounted for by changes in vehicle miles travelled, He explains that a very high proportion of accidents happen because of momentary and often extended loss of concentration – AMPS, the Absent Minded Professor Syndrome.
 During boom years, here and in other developed countries, gung-ho attitudes and less concern about risk lead to more accidents and in bad times the opposite,

-This can be seen working in synchronism across international boundaries and, importantly, provides a way of demonstrating that improvements in trends in a particular country should not be linked to domestic road safety policies when the same trends appear elsewhere with quite different policies.
+This can be seen across international boundaries and, importantly, provides a way of demonstrating that improvements in trends in a particular country should not be linked to domestic road safety policies when the same trends appear elsewhere with quite different policies.